 - Near-Relative Policy

 - Near relatives are defined as a spouse, domestic partner, parent, child, or sibling, an in-law or step-relative.
 Additionally, they can be relatives of domestic partners and residents of the same household (per the UCD Central HR Near Relatives page and policy).
-Please notify OCP Personnel as soon as it is known that a near relative is being considered.
-Approval from Human Resources is required prior to offer of employment, and OCP Personnel can support in coordinating with Employee & Labor Relations and other stakeholders.
+Please notify OCP Human Resources as soon as it is known that a near relative is being considered.
+Approval from Human Resources is required prior to offer of employment, and OCP Human Resources can support in coordinating with Employee & Labor Relations and other stakeholders.

 Please reference the Open Recruitment page for submission steps.